daniel-chiuratto-seabra/waes/README.md

 You can run the integration tests on the Spring Boot Test JUnit test through the **AssessmentApplicationTests** class.

 ## Unit Tests
-You are going to see that the application is not 100% covered by JUnit tests, but this is because I avoided to do dummy tests in classes that does not have enough logic to be testes such DTO classes and Builders.
+You are going to see that the application is not 100% covered by JUnit tests, but this is because I avoided to do dummy tests in classes that does not have enough logic to be tested such DTO classes and Builders.

 ## Improvements
 ### Caching